 People’s work, and their time, are remunerated with better food and quality of life, resource savings, and proportionately higher health.
-Less work for more benefit, a basic principle of permaculture.
+Less work for more benefit, a fundamental principle of permaculture.
 Righteous sharing, caring for the Earth and people enrich the cultural context.
 People have time to create.

 The limits of this account

 It is quite possible that the community cannot find one that pays $ 19.95 for a kilo of organic rice produced in a joint effort.
-But I believe they may not even try to sell it, because the logic behind permaculture is local sustainability.
+But I believe they may not even try to sell it because the logic behind permaculture is local sustainability.

-You could imagine that the community of Pirenópolis would be getting immensely rich if it increased rice production to hundreds of hectares, but this account only works within a local economy, that is, the value exists for what is not spent, which is the way to save money.
-Maximum quality of food at minimal cost.
+You could imagine that the community of Pirenópolis would be getting immensely rich if it increased rice production to hundreds of hectares, but this account only works within a local economy; that is, the value exists for what is not spent, which is the way to save money.
+Maximum quality of food at a minimal cost.

 Never doubt that a small group of people can change the world.
 That’s all you can do.